tudurom/windowchef/README.md

 	* Activate/Deactivate/Toggle a group
 	* groups can be "sticky": windows are assigned to the currently selected group automatically
+* Mouse support
+	* Focus, move and resize windows with the mouse
+	* Supports window resize hints
 * Respects window resize hints.
 * Simple and stylish solid-color border.
 Width can be configured
 * Gaps around the monitor and around the cells of the virtual grid(s).